Comprehensive framework for evaluation of deep neural networks in detection and quantification of lymphoma from PET/CT images: clinical insights, pitfalls, and observer agreement analyses: Results

 \subsection{Segmentation performance}

-The performance of the four networks were evaluated using median DSC, FPV and FNV and mean DSC on both internal (including performances segregated by different internal cohorts) and external test sets, as shown in Table \ref{tab:final_segmentation_results}.
-Some visualization of networks performances have been illustrated in Fig. \ref{fig:segmentation_performance_visualization},
+The performance of the four networks were first evaluated using the segmentation metrics as detailed in Sec. \ref{subsubsec:segmentation_metrics}.
+In cases of ties, preference was given to the network with the lower IQR, indicative of lower variance.

 The SegResNet had the highest median DSC on both internal and external test sets with medians of 0.76 [0.27, 0.88] and 0.68 [0.40, 0.78], respectively.
-For the individual cohorts within the internal test set, UNet had the best DSC on both DLBCL-BCCV and PMBCL-BCCV with a median of 0.72 [0.24, 0.89] and 0.74 [0.02, 0.90], respectively, while SegResNet had the best DSC of 0.78 [0.62, 0.87] on DLBCL-SMHS.
+For the individual cohorts within the internal test set, ResUNet had the best DSC on both DLBCL-BCCV and PMBCL-BCCV with a median of 0.72 [0.24, 0.89] and 0.74 [0.02, 0.90], respectively, while SegResNet had the best DSC of 0.78 [0.62, 0.87] on DLBCL-SMHS.
 SegResNet also had the best FPV on both internal and external test sets with values of 4.55 [1.35, 31.51] ml and 21.46 [6.30, 66.44] ml.
-Despite the UNet winning on DSC for DLBCL-BCCV and PMBCL-BCCV sets, SegResNet had the best FPV on both these sets with median values of 5.78 [0.61, 19.97] ml and 2.15 [0.52, 7.18] ml, respectively, while UNet had the best FPV of 8.71 [1.19, 34.1] ml on DLBCL-SMHS.
-Finally, SwinUNETR had the best median FNV of 0.0 [0.0, 4.65] ml on the internal test set, while UNet had the best median FNV of 0.41 [0.0, 3.88] ml on the external test set.
-On DLBCL-BCCV and DLBCL-SMHS, SwinUNETR had the best median FNV of 0.09 [0.0, 3.39] ml and 0.0 [0.0, 8.83] ml, respectively, while on PMBCL-BCCV, UNet, DynUNet, and SwinUNETR were tied, each with a median value of 0.0 [0.0, 1.24] ml.
+Despite ResUNet winning on DSC for DLBCL-BCCV and PMBCL-BCCV sets, SegResNet had the best FPV on both these sets with median values of 5.78 [0.61, 19.97] ml and 2.15 [0.52, 7.18] ml, respectively, while ResUNet had the best FPV of 8.71 [1.19, 34.1] ml on DLBCL-SMHS.
+Finally, SwinUNETR had the best median FNV of 0.0 [0.0, 4.65] ml on the internal test set, while ResUNet had the best median FNV of 0.41 [0.0, 3.88] ml on the external test set.
+On DLBCL-BCCV and DLBCL-SMHS, SwinUNETR had the best median FNV of 0.09 [0.0, 3.39] ml and 0.0 [0.0, 8.83] ml, respectively, while on PMBCL-BCCV, ResUNet, DynUNet, and SwinUNETR were tied, each with a median value of 0.0 [0.0, 1.24] ml.